 By Steve Lott Eclat Analyst: John Donnelly A look across the Atlantic shows European network airlines are returning to profitability after the rise of low-cost carriers, while their U.S. peers continue to lose money.
 One major reason may be that their parent corporations rely less on passenger airline income and more on diversifying their networks and revenues.
 In the not-too-distant past, U.S. airlines were in the hotel business, car rental industry and maintenance shops, but ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Arrivals: Lessons From Europe On Making Money In A Low-Cost World".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Arrivals: Lessons From Europe On Making Money In A Low-Cost World".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.